Director, Centre for Law, Technology and Society and Faculty member

 Work E-mail: firstname.lastname@example.org

-Dr. Florian Martin-Bariteau is the University Research Chair in Technology and Society, an Associate Professor of Law and Technology at the Faculty of Law, Common Law Section and the Director of the Centre for Law, Technology and Society at the University of Ottawa.
+Dr. Florian Martin-Bariteau is the University Research Chair in Technology and Society, an Associate Professor of Law and Technology at the Faculty of Law, Common Law Section, the Director of the Centre for Law, Technology and Society at the University of Ottawa and the Director of the AI + Society Initiative.
 A technologist and creative turned legal scholar, his research focuses on technology law, ethics and policy, with a special interest in blockchain, artificial intelligence, cybersecurity, whistleblowers and intellectual property.